GPyTorch: Blackbox Matrix-Matrix Gaussian Process Inference with GPU Acceleration: Gaussian process inference through blackbox matrix multiplication

 where $\log \T$ here denotes the matrix logarithm, and the approximation comes from the same stochastic trace estimation technique used for \eqref{eq:trace_deriv_estimate}.
 One approach to obtain a decomposition $\trainK=\Q\T\Q^{\top}$ is to use the \emph{Lanczos tridiagonalization algorithm}.
 This algorithm takes the matrix $\trainK$ and a probe vector $\bz$ and outputs the decomposition $\Q\T\Q^{\top}$ (where $\bz$ is the first column of $\Q$).
 However, rather than running the full algorithm, we can instead run $p$ iterations of the algorithm $t$ times, each with a vector $\bz_{1},...,\bz_{t}$ to obtain $t$ decompositions $\tilde{\Q}_{1}\tilde{\T}_{1}\tilde{\Q}_{1}^{\top},...,\tilde{\Q}_{t}\tilde{\T}_{t}\tilde{\Q}_{t}^{\top}$ with $\tilde{\Q}_{i} \in \reals^{n \times p}$ and $\tilde{\T}_{i} \in \reals^{p \times p}$.
 We can use these partial decompositions to estimate~\eqref{eq:logdetKQ}:

 where $e_{1}$ is the first row of the identity matrix.
-Running Lanczos with a starting vector $\bz_{i}$ ensures that all columns of $\tilde{\Q}_{k}$ are orthogonal to $\bz_{i}$ except the first, so $\tilde{\Q}_{i}\bz_{i} = e_{1}$ \cite{dong2017scalable,ubaru2017fast,golub2009matrices}.
+Running Lanczos with a starting vector $\bz_{i}$ ensures that all columns of $\tilde{\Q}_{i}$ are orthogonal to $\bz_{i}$ except the first, so $\tilde{\Q}_{i}\bz_{i} = e_{1}$ \cite{dong2017scalable,ubaru2017fast,golub2009matrices}.

 In \mcgacro{}, we adapt a technique from \citet{saad2003iterative} which allows us to compute $\tilde{\T}_{1},\ldots,\tilde{\T}_{t}$ corresponding to the input vectors $\bz_{1},\ldots,\bz_{t}$ to \mcgacro{} from the coefficients of CG in $\bigo{1}$ additional work per iteration.
 This approach allows us to compute a log determinant estimate identical to \eqref{eq:slq} \emph{without running the Lanczos algorithm}.
+Thus we avoid the extra computation, storage, and numerical instability associated with Lanczos iterations.
 We describe the details of this adaptation in \autoref{app:mod_cg}.

 \paragraph{Runtime and space.} As shown above, we are able to approximate all inference terms from a single call to \mcgacro{}.
 These approximations improve with the number of \mcgacro{} iterations.
 Each iteration requires one matrix-matrix multiply with $\trainK$, and the subsequent work to derive these inference terms takes negligible additional time (\autoref{app:method_runtime}).
 Therefore, $p$ iterations of \mcgacro{} requires $\bigo{nt}$ space (see \autoref{app:method_runtime}) and $\bigo{p \: \mmm{\trainK}}$ time, where $\mmm{\trainK}$ is the time to multiply $\trainK$ by a $n \times t$ matrix.
 This multiplication takes $\bigo{n^2 t}$ time with a standard matrix.
 It is worth noting that this is a lower asymptotic complexity that standard Cholesky-based inference, which is $\bigo{n^3}$.
 Therefore, \mmacro{} offers a computational speedup for exact GP inference.
 As we will show in \autoref{sec:advantages}, this time complexity can be further reduced with structured data or sparse GP approximations.